AdobeDocs/audience-manager.en/help/using/features/profile-merge-rules/instant-cross-device-suppression.md

 [!UICONTROL Instant Cross-Device Suppression] delivers two key use cases: improved user experience and media efficiency.

 * **An improved user experience**: Users that already purchased your product or service will not see the same creatives as before the purchase.
 Instead, you could display upselling or cross-selling messages for products or services that you know they have not purchased.
-* **Media efficiency**: Optimize your campaign spending by applying a global frequency cap across all DSPs.
+* **Media efficiency**: Optimize your campaign spending by applying a global frequency cap across all [!DNL DSP]s.
 The frequency cap can be actioned in real-time for multiple devices belonging to a user.

 The technical details of the real-time unsegmentation are described in length in [Profile Merge Rules and Device Un-Segmentation Processes](../../features/profile-merge-rules/merge-rule-unsegment.md#concept_E683A925C0854AF1A63479249734AEB4).
 Read on for the practical implementation of the use cases described above.